ilo-token/ilo-token.github.io/under-the-hood.md

 - One can't doubly emphasis a word: "mi a a" is "me haha", not "_me_" nor "so so me".
 - "taso" is only either a modifier or a particle, it can't be used as a head word.

+If a sentence is not considered valid by this tool, it doesn't mean it is invalid to use outside of this tool.
+Feel free to speak Toki Pona with your style.